 Joel is buried in Section 46 of Arlington National Cemetery adjacent to the Memorial Amphitheater.

-On March 9, 1967, on the White House lawn, President Lyndon Johnson presented Joel with the Congressional Medal of Honor for his service in the Vietnam War.
+On March 9, 1967, President Lyndon B. Johnson presented Joel with the Medal of Honor in a ceremony on the White House lawn.

 For conspicuous gallantry and intrepidity at the risk of life above and beyond the call of duty.
 Sp6c.
 Joel demonstrated indomitable courage, determination, and professional skill when a numerically superior and well-concealed Viet Cong element launched a vicious attack which wounded or killed nearly every man in the lead squad of the company.
 After treating the men wounded by the initial burst of gunfire, he bravely moved forward to assist others who were wounded while proceeding to their objective.
 While moving from man to man, he was struck in the right leg by machine gun fire.